Allegany County, New York: Geography

 According to the U.S. Census Bureau, the county has a total area of 1034 sqmi, of which 1029 sqmi is land and 5.1 sqmi (0.5%) is water.

 Allegany County is in the southwestern part of New York State, along the Pennsylvania border.
 Allegany County does not lie along the Allegheny River, as its name would suggest.
 The highest point in the county is Alma Hill, with an elevation of 2,548 ft above sea level.
 This is the highest point in the state west of the Catskill Mountains.
-The highest point of Interstate 86 is located in the Town of West Almond with an elevation of 2,110 feet.
-This is also believed to be the highest point of any interstate in the New York.
+The highest point of Interstate 86 is located in the town of West Almond with an elevation of 2,110 feet.
+This is also believed to be the highest point of any interstate in New York.
 The county is unique from a watershed perspective as it is providing water to three major watersheds of North America: The eastern part near Alfred has Canacadea Creek that goes into the Canisteo River, Susquehanna River and eventually to Chesapeake Bay.

 The Genesee River bisects the county from south to north, flowing north out of the County through Letchworth State Park with its three waterfalls on to Rochester over three more waterfalls to its mouth on Lake Ontario and then on to the St. Lawrence River and Atlantic Ocean.
 The southwestern part of the County flows into the Allegheny River that flows into the Ohio and then to the Mississippi River basin to the Gulf of Mexico.

 In June 1972 the remnants of Hurricane Agnes stalled over the area, dropping more than 20 in of rain.
 Flooding took place in the valley communities of Wellsville, Belmont, Belfast, and others in the county.

 Long a necessary transportation waterway for the Seneca and other Native Americans, and successive European-American settlers, since the late 20th century, the Genesee River has been extremely popular with canoeists.
 The river is also favored by fishermen as it abounds in smallmouth bass, trout and panfish.